Betti number: Betti numbers of a graph

 Consider a topological graph G in which the set of vertices is V, the set of edges is E, and the set of connected components is C. As explained in the page on graph homology, its homology groups are given by:

 This may be proved straightforwardly by mathematical induction on the number of edges.
 A new edge either increments the number of 1-cycles or decrements the number of connected components.

 Therefore, the "zero-th" Betti number b0(G) equals |C|, which is simply the number of connected components.

 The first Betti number b1(G) equals |E| + |C| - |V|.
 It is also called the cyclomatic number—a term introduced by Gustav Kirchhoff before Betti's paper.
 See cyclomatic complexity for an application to software engineering.

 All other Betti numbers are 0.

 Betti numbers of a simplicial complex

 Consider a simplicial complex with 0-simplices: a, b, c, and d, 1-simplices: E, F, G, H and I, and the only 2-simplex is J, which is the shaded region in the figure.
-It is clear that there is one connected component in this figure (b0); one hole, which is the unshaded region (b1); and no "voids" or "cavities" (b2).
+There is one connected component in this figure (b0); one hole, which is the unshaded region (b1); and no "voids" or "cavities" (b2).

 This means that the rank of $H_0$ is 1, the rank of $H_{1}$ is 1 and the rank of $H_2$ is 0.

 The Betti number sequence for this figure is 1, 1, 0, 0, ...; the Poincaré polynomial is $1 + x\,$.